ibm-messaging/mq-ansible/README.md

 | :memo:        | Interested in contributing to this project?
 Please read our [IBM Contributor License Agreement](CLA.md) and our [Contributing Guide](CONTRIBUTING.md).       |
 |---------------|:------------------------|

-A collection for automating the installation and configuration of IBM MQ using Ansible on Ubuntu machines.
+A collection for automating the installation and configuration of IBM MQ using Ansible on Ubuntu and Windows machines.
 Our aim is to make MQ-Ansible extensible for other platforms and more detailed IBM MQ configuration.

 This directory contains:
 - ansible [`roles`](https://github.com/ibm-messaging/mq-ansible/tree/main/ansible_collections/ibm/ibmmq/roles) for the installation and configuration of IBM MQ.